ctu-fgis/2020-a-gisquick-doc/user-manual/traditional-publishing.rst

 At this stage, it is possible to view the project in Gisquick by clicking the blue icon in the second column.
-However, it is recommended to finish the setup following the chapter number 5: Releasing project.
+However, it is recommended to finish the setup following the chapter :doc:`releasing-project`.

 .. thumbnail:: ../img/gisquick-published.png